datawire/ambassador-docs/docs/emissary/3.2/topics/running/diagnostics.md

 ### $productName$ not routing your services as expected?

 You will need to examine the logs and $productName$ pod status.
 See [Debugging](../debugging) for more information.

-### Need more help ?

-If you need additional help, feel free to join our [Slack channel](http://a8r.io/slack), bring your pod logs information (along with your Kubernetes manifest).